Boise State University Dr. Ralph R. Jones MD FACS Pre-Medical Summer 2026 Research Fellowship

 - Supplemental Questions

-- When will you graduate from Boise State University?
+- What semester/year do you expect to graduate from Boise State?

-- What date do you plan on starting medical school?
+- What year do you expect to begin medical school?

-- Please attach a PDF copy of your transcripts (unofficial transcripts are acceptable).
+- Please attach a PDF copy of all your unofficial transcripts.

-- Please attached an essay describing your interest in research and how this fellowship relates to your educational goals.
-Please try and treat this like your personal statement as considerable weight is placed on its contents.
-The essay should describe your career goals and the reasons for pursuing medicine, as well as addressing your motivation for conducting research.
-Include your science and math coursework taken with grades received and/or in progress grade.
-Please keep a maximum of 5300 characters with spaces.
+- Please attach an essay explaining your interest in research and how this fellowship aligns with your educational and career goals.
+Your essay may be up to 5,300 characters (including spaces).
+Because this essay is given significant weight in the selection process, you should approach it as you would a personal statement.
+In your essay be sure to address: Your career goals, Your reasons for pursuing a career in medicine, Your motivation for conducting research, and How this fellowship would support your academic and professional goals.
 Make sure to include your full name and student ID on your essay.
 Please attached as a PDF file.
 Save with your first and last name without any special characters.